Level3-REST/site/doc/patterns/list/pageable.md

 Extends [List](../list.md) pattern by adding pagination affordances.
 A paginated [List](#list-resource) has a [Page Info](#page-info-resource) resource that describes the pagination configuration.
 The List also has cursor links to the `previous` and `next` pages of the list.
 Clients can change the pagination configuration with the [Pagination](#pagination-resource) resource.

-The Entry resource in the diagram is unchanged from the base list's [Entry](../list.md#entry-resource), and has no extension Profile.
+The Entry resource in the diagram is unchanged from the base list's [Entry](../list.md#entry-resource), and has no extension profile.

 ![](pageable/relations.svg){: .center-image}

-The Client changes page configuration by `POST`ing a new configuration form to the [Pagination](#pagination-resource) resource.
+The client changes page configuration by `POST`ing a new configuration form to the [Pagination](#pagination-resource) resource.
 This changes the URL of the [List](#list-resource) resource, so Pagination returns the updated List URL in it's `Location` response header.

 ![](pageable/interactions.svg){: .center-image}